Rabesa Zafera Antoine: Career

 His professional career is based in the world of higher education, being a professor of the University of Mahajanga teaching general studies, ecology, and general research and development in plant biology in the Faculty of Sciences: He is also an advisor to the University's Rector.

 He is known in French academic circles, and in 1990 was given the honorary title of the Grand officier of the Ordre national du mérite of France for his work there and for his contribution to Franco-Malagacian relations.
 He has made a name for himself in the scientific world by publishing over 34 scientific papers, and has two patents, one for a plant-based anti-asthmatic drug and one for a traditional plant-based Madagascar cosmetic.

 Political career

 Minister

 From 1983 to 1991, Antoine was Minister of Research and Technology Development under Admiral Didier Ratsiraka.

 On 26 May 2011, he was appointed Minister of Higher Education and Scientific Research by the Interim President Andry Rajoelina under the head of government, Albert Camille Vital.

 Ambassador

 After a break of a few years he was asked by Admiral Didier Ratsiraka to represent the Malagasy diplomatic mission to West Germany as Ambassador of Madagascar.
 Until 2009, he combined this with his professorial role at the University of Mahajanga.

+Bianco

+In May 2023 he was summoned by the BIANCO - Malagasy Anti-corruption agency to appear before it in connection with allegations of corruption related to the awarding of contracts during his tenure.
+But he preferred not to show up.